AllGray/AllGray.github.io/source/index.html.md

 This module is stacked and soldered on the main MAKERbuino board.
 It contains the components needed for charging the rechargeable Li-Po battery.
 It’s main thing is the TP4056 charger integrated circuit (the little black chip on the board).
 It’s regulating voltage and current of electricity inputted by the USB port and feeding it to the Li-Po battery.

-* Depending on the version, your MAKERbuino kit might have the mini USB version or the micro USB version of the charger board included (the new ones come with micro USB).
-USB cables for both versions of the board are easy to find in any electronics store.
+<aside class="notice">Depending on the version, your MAKERbuino kit might have the mini USB version or the micro USB version of the charger board included (the new ones come with micro USB).
+USB cables for both versions of the board are easy to find in any electronics store.</aside>

 ## 3.3V voltage regulator